leighmacdonald/gbans/README.md

 While we currently are [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the project on a community with around 50 servers, I would not recommend non-developers use the project yet.
 It's still in fairly major development mode and large sections are still incomplete or function but very rough.
-This is very notable for the web frontend which we don't really use yet.
-Sticking with the discord command interface is the best current way to interact with the system.

 Before we tag a 1.0.0 release, we will write some proper user-facing documentation.